frcdesign/FRCDesign.org/docs/mechanism-examples/pivots/6328_2023_pivot.md

 <span>
 <br>
 <br>
-*The following breakdown is an exerpt from the 6328 OpenAlliance thread on ChiefDelphi, written by [Matthew3 of FRC 6328](https://www.chiefdelphi.com/u/Matthew3/summary)*
+*The following breakdown is an excerpt from the 6328 OpenAlliance thread on ChiefDelphi, written by [Matthew3 of FRC 6328](https://www.chiefdelphi.com/u/Matthew3/summary)*
 <br>
 <br>
 <br>